 Prior to working in the financial markets, Samantha was an Economist in the Operations Evaluation Department of the World Bank in Washington, D.C., focusing on building computable general equilibrium models, in order to analyze the bank’s loan portfolio across emerging market countries.

 Samantha pursues her broader research interests by serving as a senior editorial advisory board member of The Journal of Risk Finance (JRF), an Emerald Publications journal which provides a rigorous forum for the publication, both by academics and practitioners, of theoretical and empirical research related to the financing of risk, with a long-standing focus on issues of market convergence.
 She was originally the founding Managing Editor of JRF in 1999, initially published by Euromoney Institutional Investor, before its successful sale to its current publisher.
 She has also served as Special Editor for Risk Management, for The Journal of Alternative Investments, another Institutional Investor journal.

-Samantha currently serves as a member of the board of directors of two not-for-profit organizations: Council for Economic Education, an organization that delivers economic education and financial literacy to K-12 students by educating the educators; and subsequent to being honored by the Girl Scouts of Greater New York, she has served on their Board of Directors, focusing on the GSGNY portfolio of STEM programs.
+Subsequent to being honored by the Girl Scouts of Greater New York, she has served on their Board of Directors, focusing on the GSGNY portfolio of STEM programs.
 She is also a member of the leadership council of Black Rock Forest Consortium, a 4,000-acre natural living laboratory for field-based scientific research and education, operated by a consortium of twenty-three colleges and universities, public and independent schools, and scientific and cultural institutions.
 She previously served on the Board of Directors of Council for Economic Education, Glynwood, and Hudson Valley Shakespeare Festival.